 University of Warwick – Refurbishment of Scarman conference centre and hotel

-J Tomlinson was appointed by the university to undertake a major refurbishment scheme across the University of Warwick’s Scarman conference centre and hotel.
-This project was delivered across a live environment where professional events were running throughout the scheme.
+J Tomlinson managed major refurbishment scheme across the University of Warwick’s Scarman conference centre and hotel.

 Internal refurbishment of lounge area, removal of the existing flooring and installation of new vinyl flooring, upgrading and replacement of 350 windows, 68 external doors and 16 curtain walling systems.

 • Comprehensive refurbishment scheme, including adherance to specialist designs

 • Live conference centre environment

 • On time and budget delivery

 Warwick is one of the UK’s leading universities, with a widely-acknowledged reputation for excellence in research and teaching, and over 25,600 undergraduate, post-graduate and overseas students currently enrolled.